 Two levels of partnership have been developed: CORE partners meet monthly to share updates and participate in decisions, planning, resource development and strategies.
 PARTICIPATING partners will be engaged in ALL Partner Gatherings — one day events that will include performance, panel expressions, papers, group discussions, informal exhibits and more.
 The first of these gatherings took place in Late Spring 2015 at the Minnesota Humanities Center.
 A second gathering is planned for October, 2015.
 Check the HPC Calendar!
 Scroll down to view a current list of CORE Partners.

-Core Partners (click names for more information)
+Partners (click names for more information)

-- Matt Brandt, PhD, Innocent Technologies, Inc.
+- Matt Brandt, PhD, Innocent Technologies, Inc., Chair of Board of Directors

 - Pat Nunnally, PhD, River Life Program, University of Minnesota